-In August-September 2015, the Fitzroy Basin Association (FBA) undertook a prioritisation of wetlands in its region to guide future investment in natural resource management.
+In August-September 2015, the Fitzroy Basin Association Inc. (FBA) undertook a prioritisation of wetlands in its region to guide future investment in natural resource management.
 This project was intended to support the development of its Water Quality Improvement Plan, in the context of improving management of catchments of the Great Barrier Reef.
 The present report describes the methods, results and conclusions arising from the wetlands prioritisation.

 The project was conducted by a consultant supported by two FBA staff and comprised desk and field components.
-The desk assessment involved multiple steps: identification of important or major wetland sites and aggregations in the FBA region; selecting 20 of those sites; assigning scores for 23 assessment criteria; applying weightings to the criteria to reflect FBA's targets and circumstances; and running a computer application to generate a table of rankings of sites.
+The desk assessment involved multiple steps: identifying important or major wetland sites and aggregations in the FBA region; selecting 20 of those sites; assigning scores for 23 assessment criteria; applying weightings to the criteria to reflect FBA's targets and circumstances; and running a computer application to generate a table of rankings of sites.
 The application used was a Decision Support System (DSS) previously created under the Queensland Wetland Program, with criteria relating to values, threats and capacity for intervention.
 Inbuilt flexibility of the DSS enabled its successful use despite time and resource constraints affecting the scope of data collation and direct inquiry with site managers and relevant experts.
-A key part of the DSS methodology was to map the wetland site boundaries, thereby defining the values that the site supported and enabling calculation of scores for several criteria, such as wetland area.
-A short program of field checking of the scores was conducted, focussed on the top-ranked site from running the DSS, as well as two low-ranked sites.
+A key part of the DSS methodology was to map the wetland site boundaries, thereby defining the values that the site supported, and enabling calculation of scores for several criteria, such as wetland area.
+A short program of field checking the scores was conducted, focussed on the top-ranked site from running the DSS, as well as two low-ranked sites.

-Results of the project showed that Torilla Plain, Palm Tree & Robinson Creek Wetlands, and Twelve Mile Creek were the top-ranked wetlands.
+Results of the project showed that Torilla Plain, Palm Tree and Robinson Creek Wetlands, and Twelve Mile Creek were the top-ranked wetlands.
 Field checking at Torilla Plain verified criteria scores for the site (with only minor adjustment), providing confidence that the DSS results for assessed sites were meaningful.
-Several of the 20 assessed sites-mostly sites involving wetland aggregations on inland floodplains-were datapoor and not well known to the authors or other wetland experts.
+Several of the 20 assessed sites-mostly sites involving wetland aggregations on inland floodplains-were data-poor and not well known to the authors or other wetland experts.
 Field checking indicated that improved knowledge would likely have led to some higher scores and rankings for some inland sites.

-The authors concluded that using the DSS to prioritise wetlands for future NRM investment in the Fitzroy Basin region provided useful guidance.
+The authors concluded that using the DSS to prioritise wetlands for future natural resource management (NRM) investment in the Fitzroy Basin region provided useful guidance.
 They also recommend future consideration to conducting separate assessments for coastal and inland wetlands, largely because the DSS includes several criteria that emphasise coastal processes and values.
-To address substantial knowledge gaps that inhibits consistent assessment across the region, a major inventory of inland wetlands especially aggregations on floodplains is advocated.
+To address substantial knowledge gaps that inhibit consistent assessment across the region, a major inventory of inland wetlands-especially aggregations on floodplains-is advocated.

-Introduction
+1. Introduction

-The Australian and Queensland Governments have invested substantial funding over the past decade or more to implement the Reef Water Quality Protection Plan (SoQ 2013).
+The Australian and Queensland governments have invested substantial funding over the past decade or more to implement the Reef Water Quality Protection Plan (SoQ 2013).
 The Plan recognises the global importance of the Great Barrier Reef, which is listed as a World Heritage Area.
-It identifies a major threat to condition of the reef and lagoon ecosystems as being poor water quality-especially the high levels of sediments and nutrients-emanating from river catchments of eastern Queensland.
-Concurrently, the Plan acknowledges the role that wetlands play in detaining flood water and retaining sediments and nutrients.
-The Plan, together with the Australian Wetlands Database (DotE 2015) and other sources (e.g. Blackman et al. 1999), furthermore demonstrate that wetlands of the Reef catchments are abundant and possess high biodiversity values-such values being threatened in many instances by inadequate management of natural resources.
+It identifies poor water quality as a major threat to condition of the reef and lagoon ecosystems, especially the high levels of sediments and nutrients emanating from river catchments of eastern Queensland.
+Concurrently, the plan acknowledges the role that wetlands play in detaining flood water and retaining sediments and nutrients.
+The plan, together with the Australian Wetlands Database (DotE 2015) and other sources (e.g. Blackman et al. 1999), further demonstrate that wetlands of the reef catchments are abundant and possess high biodiversity values.
+In many instances, such values are being threatened by the inadequate management of natural resources.